 Jack @ Tufts' Gordon Institute

 Now entering into my 10th academic year, I'm a professor of Marketing within Tufts' Entrepreneurial Leadership Studies which is a subset of the Gordon Institute in the School of Engineering.

-I am humbled by being awarded the Henry and Madeline Fischer "Teacher of the 2014-2015 Year" by the School of Engineering
+I am humbled by being awarded the Henry and Madeline Fischer "Teacher of the 2014-2015 Year" for the University.